 - Make sure that all your pancake ingredients are at room temperature and fresh.

-- You shouldn’t put too much oil on your pan.
+- You shouldn’t put too much oil or butter in your pan.

 - When bubbles start to appear on the top surfaces of the pancakes, turn them over.